Two toll roads inaugurated by President Joko Widodo, acting governor of North Sumatra, optimistic to boost industrial and tourism sectors - ExBulletin

 Two toll roads inaugurated by President Joko Widodo, acting governor of North Sumatra, optimistic to boost industrial and tourism sectors

-Acting Governor (acting) of North Sumatra (Sumut) Hassanudin is optimistic that the two toll road sections inaugurated by Indonesian President Joko Widodo, namely the Tebingtinggi-Indrapura and Tebingtinggi-Limapuluh toll roads , will encourage industrial and tourism growth.
+BATUBARA Acting Governor (acting) of North Sumatra (Sumut) Hassanudin is optimistic that the two sections of toll road inaugurated by Indonesian President Joko Widodo, namely the Tebingtinggi-Indrapura toll roads and Tebingtinggi-Limapuluh, will encourage industrial and tourism growth.
 According to him, these two toll roads play a central role in the development of North Sumatra.

 These two toll roads will improve connectivity to strategic areas of North Sumatra.
 This section will also impact Kualatanjung Port, Sei Mangke SEZ and Lake Toba.

+BATUBARA Acting Governor (acting) of North Sumatra (Sumut) Hassanudin is optimistic that the two sections of toll road inaugurated by Indonesian President Joko Widodo, namely the Tebingtinggi-Indrapura toll roads and Tebingtinggi-Limapuluh, will encourage industrial and tourism growth.
+According to him, these two toll roads play a central role in the development of North Sumatra.

-“This section of toll road will facilitate logistics to our strategic areas, so that we can reduce production costs, and will also facilitate the route to Lake Toba,” said Hassanudin, after the inauguration of the Tebingtinggi toll roads -Indrapura and Tebingtinggi-Limapuluh by the President of the Republic of Indonesia at the Limapuluh toll booth, Wednesday (7/2).
+“This section of toll road will streamline logistics to our strategic areas, so that we can reduce production costs, and will also facilitate the road to Lake Toba,” said Hassanudin, after the inauguration of the Tebingtinggi-toll roads.
+Indrapura and Tebingtinggi-Limapuluh by the President of the Republic of Indonesia at the Limapuluh toll gate, Wednesday (7/2).

 Hassanudin also hopes that with this increased accessibility, more investments will be made in North Sumatra.
 The development of North Sumatra will therefore accelerate and open up new business opportunities.